playduck/thd-thesis/README.md

 **This template is provided "as is" without warranty or support under BSD-3.**

+## Features

+- Easy to use without knowing LaTeX
+- Flexible to do whatever you want
+- Logical File-Structure
+- Tons of useful packages
+- Included build system
+- THD Style (frontpage, Declaration, THD Colors)

 ## Building

 The project uses LuaLaTeX and [makefile](makefile).